 Our capital expenditures are incurred primarily in connection with facility acquisitions, leasehold improvements and investments in equipment, technology and operating systems.
-Our capital expenditures were US\$11.4 million, US\$16.0 million and US\$19.6 million in the fiscal years ended May 31, 2008, 2009 and 2010, respectively.
+Our capital expenditures were US\$16.0 million, US\$19.6 million and US\$49.1 million in the fiscal years ended May 31, 2009, 2010 and 2011, respectively.
 The rapid expansion of our network of schools, learning centers and bookstores has required significant investment.
-We incurred capital expenditures in the amount of US\$19.6 million in the fiscal year ending May 31, 2010 in connection with our investments in facilities, equipment, technology and operating systems to meet the expected growth of our operations.
+We incurred capital expenditures in the amount of US\$49.1 million in the fiscal year ended May 31, 2011 in connection with the purchase of property in Kunming and Wuhan in the aggregate amount of US\$11.6 million and our investments in facilities, equipment, technology and operating systems to meet the expected growth of our operations.
 We intend to cost-efficiently allocate our capital resources by leasing most of our new facilities in the foreseeable future.
 We may also make acquisitions of businesses and properties that complement our operations when suitable opportunities arise.
 We believe that we will be able to fund our capital needs in the foreseeable future through cash generated from our operating activities.

-C. Research and Development, Patents and Licenses, Etc.
+C. Research and Development, Patents and Licenses, etc.